flyteorg/flyte/rsts/deployment/gcp/manual.rst

    helm install -n flyte -f values-gcp.yaml --create-namespace flyte flyteorg/flyte-core

 #.
-Verify all the pods have come up correctly
+Verify if all the pods have come up correctly

 .. code-block:: bash

    kubectl get pods -n flyte

-# Get the ingress IP to be used for updating the zone and getting the name server records for DNS
+# Get the ingress IP to update the zone and fetch name server records for DNS

 .. code-block:: bash